-This delegate can then be registered in IoC container with function that returns corresponding actor reference.
-The container will guarantee that the given actor will be created only once, as it already does for
+This delegate can then be registered in the IoC container with a function that returns the corresponding actor reference.
+The container will ensure that the given actor is created only once, just as it does for

-This actor provider delegate can be injected wherever you like to use a specific actor, for example inside a controller.
-By invoking it, you will obtain
+This actor provider delegate can be injected wherever you wish to use a specific actor, for example, inside a controller.
+By invoking it, you will obtain an

 IActorRef pointing to the appropriate actor instance.
-To register another actor just define next delegate and proceed as above.
+To register another actor, simply define the next delegate and proceed as described above.

 For most cases, I like to unwrap my actor inside the constructor and then assign it as an instance field.
 It feels more natural to me than invoking provider function every time I want to send a message to the actor.

-If you want to query an actor you can do it by using the Ask pattern.
+If you want to query an actor, you can use the Ask pattern.

-Task, which means it can be awaited, making your method fully asynchronous.
+Task, which means it can be awaited, allowing your method to be fully asynchronous.